kdjosk/lalr-parser-gen/DOCS.md

 # Aim of the language

-Allow for highly modular design, similar to putting the system together from lego bricks.
+Allow for highly modular design, similar to putting a system together from lego bricks.

+# Technical details

+Dflow is an interpreter written in pure Rust.
+It takes a stream of characters as an input and produces a stream of characters as an output.
+Grammar specification is written in ANTLR4 notation to enable easy testing of the grammar.

 # Keywords with code examples
 ## `dflow`